Competitor Keyword Targeting in Google Ads

 Targeting competitor keywords is one of the most effective strategies in Google Ads.
-They give you the perfect chance to reach competitor audiences and attract high-intent buyers right when they’re searching branded terms and comparing value propositions.
+They give you the perfect chance to reach competitor searchers and attract high-intent buyers right when they’re searching branded terms and comparing value propositions.

 Why Competitor Keyword Targeting Works